 You never know when you will need to reschedule or cancel your trip.
 If this happens to you, you could be out hundreds, or even thousands of dollars.
 Travel insurance can, well, ensure that you won’t lose that money.

 When looking for travel insurance, I like to reach for my credit cards.
 This often forgotten about perk is as easy to use as swiping your card.
 This is the case for the Chase Freedom Unlimited®, which offers trip cancellation and interruption insurance, in addition to travel and emergency assistance services.

 With the Chase Freedom Unlimited®, you will also receive a 5% cash back on travel purchased through Chase Ultimate Rewards®, 3% cash back on dining and drugstore purchases, and 1.5% cash back on all other purchases.
-With no annual fee and the potential to earn an additional 1.5% cash back on purchases in your first year (up to $20,000 in the first year), this is one of the best travel cards you could have in your wallet.
+With no annual fee and the potential to earn an additional 1.5% on all purchases (up to $20,000 spent in the first year), this is one of the best travel cards you could have in your wallet.

 To find out if your specific credit card offers travel insurance, as well as its limitations, check your specific card’s benefits guide.

 Flexibility and patience are key to planning a successful post-COVID-19 vacation.
 If you aren’t flexible, you could find yourself with ruined plans and a major case of the blues.
 As COVID-19 continues to affect every corner of the world, albeit on a much smaller scale, be prepared for your vacation plans to be impacted as well.
 You never know when local, state, and federal offices will determine we are in need of another lockdown (at least things are looking up now!)